Finding his vocation: Luke's journey to full-time work

 Even after finishing three VET certificates, Luke's study doesn’t stop there.
 After gaining some hands-on experience working in his current full-time role as a project officer at the Department of Infrastructure, Planning and Logistics, he plans to continue.

 I am planning on further studies, and hope to complete my diploma.

 His persistence is paying off.
-Luke is in the running to win Aboriginal and Torres Strait Islander of the Year in the Northern Territory Training Awards.
-Regardless of the outcome, Luke has already proven to be a winner.
+Luke was recognised as runner up for the Aboriginal and Torres Strait Islander of the Year Award at the 2020 Northern Territory Training Awards.

 Upskill or re-skill with vocational education and training at CDU.
 Explore VET courses.